PythonCharmers/python-future/README.rst

 -   ``past`` package provides forward-ports of Python 2 types and resurrects some Python 2 builtins (to aid with per-module code migrations)

--   [Experimental] ``future.autoconvert`` module supports importing and using Python 2 modules on Python 3.
+-   [Experimental] ``future.translation`` module supports transparent
+    translation of Python 2 modules upon import to Python 3.
 This feature is still in alpha and needs further development to support a full range of real-world Python 2 modules.
+The API might also change in later versions.

 Code examples